-Delicious and cozy Meatball Soup prepared in just 30 minutes with hearty meatballs gently simmered in a rich tomato broth loaded with aromatics and leafy vegetables.
+Delicious and cozy Meatball Soup prepared in just 30 minutes with hearty meatballs gently simmered in a rich tomato broth loaded with garlic, herbs, and veggies.

 An Easy and Quick Meatball Soup Recipe

-While homemade meatballs are always great and relatively easy to make, however, for this recipe, I almost always opt for the frozen, ready-to-go meatballs.
+This classic yet timeless Meatball Soup is made in one pot featuring tender meatballs simmered in a fragrant tomato broth with tomatoes, carrots, celery, and kale for added color and flavor.
+It is the ultimate cozy soup that will warm you inside and out!
+Meatball Soup is a wholesome meal that can make a perfect lunch and a stellar dinner.
+While homemade meatballs are always great and relatively easy to make, for this recipe, I almost always opt for the frozen, ready-to-go meatballs.
 I don’t even let them thaw.
 I like to keep my dinners easy as often as possible.
-BUT, if you want to make your own, grab this recipe for my Meatballs.
+BUT, if you want to make your own, grab this recipe for my oven baked meatballs.

 How To Make Meatball Soup

-- Add the frozen meatballs and continue to cook for 5 minutes.
+- Cook the meatballs.
+Add the frozen meatballs and continue to cook for 5 minutes.
 You do not have to thaw them out.
-If using homemade raw meatballs, make sure to cook them through before adding to the soup.
+If using homemade raw meatballs, make sure to cook them before adding to the soup.

-- Taste the soup for salt and pepper; adjust.
+- Finish.
+Taste the soup for salt and pepper and adjust.
+Remove from heat, add parmesan cheese, and serve.

-- As stated above, I use prepackaged meatballs for this recipe, but if you want to make your own from scratch, I suggest to bake the meatballs for about 15 minutes, or until cooked through, prior to adding them to the soup.
+- Meatball Options: I use prepackaged meatballs for this recipe, but if you want to make your own from scratch, I suggest baking them for about 15 minutes, or until cooked through, before adding them to the soup.

-- Whenever possible, use fresh herbs for this Meatball Soup, but if you don’t have those on hand, just use 1/2 teaspoon dried oregano and 1/2 teaspoon dried thyme.
+- Herbs: Whenever possible, use fresh herbs for this Meatball Soup, but if you don’t have those on hand, you can use 1/2 teaspoon dried oregano and 1/2 teaspoon dried thyme.
 If you don’t have those two on hand, a teaspoon of Italian Seasoning also works.

-- For those that can’t understand the love for kale, use baby spinach leaves, instead.
+- Kale: For those who can’t understand the love for kale, use baby spinach leaves instead.

-- To amp up the veggie factor, add a couple cups of frozen vegetables the last 5 minutes of cooking.
+- Veggies: To amp up the veggie factor, add a couple of cups of frozen vegetables during the last 5 minutes of cooking.

 How To Store and Reheat Leftovers

-YES!
-Try to make this recipe in bigger batches to freeze, then you can always have it on-hand for a quick and delicious meal.
+- To freeze, pour the soup into an airtight container and store it in the freezer for 2 to 3 months.
+I try to make this recipe in bigger batches to freeze, then we always have it on hand for a quick and delicious meal.

-- To thaw, dump the frozen soup in a dutch oven or soup pot and cook over medium heat until heated through.
+- To thaw, place the frozen soup in a Dutch oven or soup pot and cook over medium heat until heated through.
 Stir occasionally.

 More Soup Recipes